Clearway: New Zealand

 In New Zealand, a clearway is section of road on which it is illegal to stop for any reason other than a breakdown or an obstruction to the road such as stationary traffic.
 Clearways may operate at all times or for limited times such as peak traffic flow times.
 As such, they operate in a similar way to those in the United Kingdom.

 Similar signs are deployed on New Zealand clearways to British clearways, with a standard blue circle edged in red and featuring a red diagonal cross.
 If the clearway is for limited periods only, this will be indicated by a small sign below the clearway sign.
 Whereas in the United Kingdom a further notice with the word "Begins" or "End" will indicate the extent of a clearway, in New Zealand this is indicated by small signs featuring red arrows, indicating the direction from the sign in which the clearway is in operation.
 Larger white signs with black or red text indicating the details of the clearway are also sometimes found, featuring an image of the red and blue circle (as on the regular signs) as a prominent feature.

+Clearways in New Zealand are almost always enforced by local authority parking wardens, who may also have offending vehicles towed away.